Robust Containment Queries over Collections of Rational Parametric Curves via Generalized Winding Numbers: Background and Related Work

-\textit{Winding number} algorithms are a class of algorithms that are more indifferent to these issues, and, as such, are the type from which we derive our proposed method.
-In a winding number algorithm, we instead count the number of revolutions around the query point made by a particle traveling on the domain boundary~\cite{hormann-2001-pointinpolygon}.
-This value can be considered a generalization of the crossing number, and can be used to determine containment with the same even-odd rule.
-By virtue of not being dependent on any particular extended ray, these algorithms implicitly handle edge-cases that are problematic for ray casting.
-This means even in the context of simple, watertight geometry, such algorithms can be considered a more robust approach to containment queries.

 Containment of arbitrary points in more general curved shapes is a much more difficult problem, and has been studied extensively in the context of 2D vector graphics.
 As an example, we refer to the process of \textit{linearization}, in which a curve is approximated by connected linear segments, an approach that is fairly common in both modern graphics engines and physics codes.
-In the former, information about the targeted display can be leveraged to ensure that the approximating polyline is constructed with sufficiently high resolution so as to be indistinguishable to a viewer~\cite{kilgard-20-polarstroking}.
+In the former, information about the targeted display can be leveraged to ensure that the approximating polyline is constructed with sufficiently high resolution such that it is indistinguishable to a viewer~\cite{kilgard-20-polarstroking}.
 Combined with the fact that the polyline must be rendered with some predetermined thickness, it is therefore theoretically possible (although rarely enforced) for containment queries on linearized watertight geometries on a rendered display to have no \textit{observable} misclassifications.

-On the other hand, this type of polyline approximation of curved geometry is known to cause severe and often unexpected errors in the modeling of physical systems through PDEs and finite element analysis \cite{sevilla-08-nurbsfem}.
+On the other hand, this type of polyline approximation of curved geometry is known to cause severe and often unexpected errors in the modeling of physical systems through PDEs and finite element analysis~\cite{sevilla-08-nurbsfem}.
 This is a particular problem in the case where points of interest are allowed to be placed arbitrarily close to the curve, as then no guarantee can be made as to how many refinements in the approximation are necessary to achieve perfect geometric fidelity.
 In place of such a linearization, the use of NURBS to represent boundaries in a finite element analysis has been quite successful in reducing or even eliminating geometric error~\cite{sevilla-08-nurbsfem, sevilla-11-nurbsfem3d}.
 As a result of this, we consider operating directly on curves without any approximation to be a necessary component of our proposed algorithm so as to preserve the accuracy of an underlying numerical method.